 Keep it in a cool, dark and dry place where the temperature stays below 30°C.

-TEMGESIC Sublingual Tablets are available in blister packs of 50 tablets.
+TEMGESIC Sublingual Tablets are available in blister packs of 20 tablets and 50 tablets.

 Indivior Pty Ltd